ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 ## millia
 use 5p in scrambles and confirm into pressure her buttons are crazy and you cant tell if shes left or right so uhhhh don't guess just press jab or block

-## ino
-when note pressure is in play you can definitely parry some of the options but others are true block strings ino seems to be able to throw on the meaty setup off 5p>6k>TATAMI but IDK why (test)
-- - after testing I immediately got a counterhit which is uHHHHh interesting?
-IDK what I'm doing wrong in match.

 # Potempkin